-- 2-3 handfuls frozen vegetable (carrot, cauliflower, broccoli)
+- 2 handful frozen vegetable (carrot, cauliflower, broccoli)

-- 1-2 tsp green curry paste (vegan are very easy to find)
+- 1 tsp green curry paste (vegan versions are very easy to find)

-- Peel and dice the onion and ginger and fry them in 2 tbsp oil in a frying pan on medium heat for a couple of minutes.
+- Peel and dice the onion and ginger.
+Use the other half of the oil and fry them in a pot on medium heat for a couple of minutes.

 - Add the frozen vegetables and give them a few minutes to cook.

-- In the meantime wash the snow peas and cut them and the baby corn into small chunks and add them to the other vegetables in the pan.
+- In the meantime wash the snow peas and add them to the other vegetables in the pan.

 - Add the curry paste, maple syrup and salt to taste and let it cook for another 5 minutes.